deepak525/Dermatology-Skin-Disease-Classification/README.md

 In the dataset constructed for this domain, the family history feature has the value 1 if any of these diseases has been observed in the family, and 0 otherwise.
 The age feature simply represents the age of the patient.
 Every other feature (clinical and histopathological) was given a degree in the range of 0 to 3.
 Here, 0 indicates that the feature was not present, 3 indicates the largest amount possible, and 1, 2 indicate the relative intermediate values.

-The names and id numbers of the patients were recently removed from the database.

 ## Attribute Information:

 Clinical Attributes: (take values 0, 1, 2, 3, unless otherwise indicated)